apace100/origins-docs/docs/types/biome_condition_types/category.md

     }
 }
 ```

-This example checks if the player is inside a Forest-like biome.
+This example will check if the player is inside a Forest-like biome.